roddone/YeelightAPI/README.md

 ## VNext
 * correct bugs if needed

-Nothing else planned, if you have any ideas please contact me at ["romain.oddone.github@outlook.com"](mailto:romain.oddone.github@outlook.com)
+Nothing else planned, if you have any ideas feel free to create an issue or a pull request.

-## Help
-If there is a functionality that you need which is not implemented, or even worse if there is a bug, you can create a pull request or contacts me at ["romain.oddone.github@outlook.com"](mailto:romain.oddone.github@outlook.com)

 ## Licence